Welcome, Guest.

 [edit] Identification

 White plumage, black cap, black patches in the wings and on the back.
-Long, upturned bills (recurved) and long, blue legs.
-Juvenile white plumage is often blotched with greyer patches.
+Long, upturned bills (recurved) and long, bluish-grey legs.

 [edit] Distribution

 Scarce breeder with patchy and discontinuous range in Europe, Africa and Asia.
-In the north-west breeds on coasts in east and south-east England and from northern France to Germany and Denmark, south Sweden, the islands of Oland and Gotland and west Estonia.
-Recently found breeding for the first time in Slovenia, Poland, north-west England and Wales.
+In northern Europe, breeds on muddy coasts and locally inland, from England and northern France to Germany and Denmark, south Sweden, the islands of Öland and Gotland and west Estonia.
+Populations currently expanding, and recently found breeding for the first time in Slovenia, Poland, northwest and northeast England, and south Wales.
 Further south breeds on the northern Biscay coast of France and in the Mediterranean in Spain, France and Sardinia, the north Adriatic coast of Italy, in Hungary and northern Greece.
 Also breeds from the Danube Delta in Romania, north around the Black Sea coast and east to the Caspian and from there in a discontinous band through Central Asia including Mongolia and northern China.
 In Turkey breeds mainly in Central Anatolia, also in the far east of the country and in Armenia and Azerbaijan.
 In Africa breeds in Tunisia and in Sinai, possibly also Algeria and from Eritrea through Eastern Africa to South Africa.

 [edit] Taxonomy